Timendus/chip8-test-suite/README.md

 * `8XY7` - `vY =- vX`
 * `8XYE` - `vY <<= vX` or `vX <<= vX` depending on version

-The bottom part (that starts with "CRY" for "carry") checks behaviour of the following opcodes, in the case that there **is** an overflow, carry or shifted out bit:
+The bottom part (that starts with "CARRY" for "carry path") checks behaviour of the following opcodes, in the case that there **is** an overflow, carry or shifted out bit:

 ```